pebble-dev/pebble-dev.github.io/faq.md

 ### Who is Rebble?

 Find out on our [team](/team) page!
+In short, though, a collection of dedicated tech enthusiasts who love the Pebble smartwatch perhaps a little too much.

 ### Where can I learn more about Rebble?

-Join us on the *officially* unofficial [Pebble Dev Discord server](http://discord.gg/aRUAYFN), then browse the channels to find out what we're up to! :bowtie:
+Join us on the official [Rebble Alliance Discord server](http://discord.gg/aRUAYFN), then browse the channels to find out what we're up to! :bowtie:

+### How can I help out?

+Want to show your support for Rebble?
+For one, consider [subscribing to Rebble](https://auth.rebble.io)!
+At $3 per month and $33 per year (That's a month free!) you can help fund our infrastructure and preservation efforts.
+Alteratively, any contributions to our [replacement app project](https://github.com/pebble-dev/mobile-app) and [RebbleOS](https://github.com/pebble-dev/RebbleOS) are very much welcome and appreciated!
+Above all else, however, spreading the love for Pebble and getting the word out about Rebble is a great way to grow our small but strong community.
+It's not too late to join in on the fun!